zscopuv/vanta/README.md

 timer.stop()
 timer.pause()
 timer.unpause()
 timer.reset()   # Clears the timer and returns it to its initial state.
 Does not restart.
 ```

 # Version

 **0.3.2**

-Vanta is currently in early development and the API may change before `1.0.0`.

 # License